Hephzee001/DSAProject--CyberSecurity-part-II/README.md

    -Adding the extracted image as a data source.

   -Investigating the evidences using Autopsy analysis tool.

+ ### Conclusion

+ The forensic analysis of the suspect's Android device has proven that the suspect is involved in fraudulent activities based on evidences  gathered such as the call logs, contact list, sms logs, images, crypto wallet and other arti- facts.